zepingyu0512/zepingyu0512.github.io/_pages/about.md

    - [arXiv 2024.11](https://arxiv.org/pdf/2411.10950): Understanding the mechanism of visual question answering in MLLMs.
    - [arXiv 2025.02](https://arxiv.org/pdf/2502.10835): Understanding why LLMs fail on latent multi-hop reasoning.

-**b) Improving LLM and multimodal LLM capabilities.** Beyond understanding model behavior, I aim to **improve the performance and reliability of LLMs and multimodal LLMs**.
+**b) Improving LLM and MLLM capabilities.** Beyond understanding model behavior, I aim to **improve the performance and reliability of LLMs and MLLMs**.
 My current efforts focus on three directions:

 1. **Designing interpretability tools**
    I build interpretability tools that expose how LLMs and MLLMs reason internally, helping users understand the rationale behind model responses.
 These tools aim to improve transparency and increase user confidence in the model’s outputs, especially in high-stakes or ambiguous scenarios.